Ascend/pytorch/docs/en/PyTorch Installation Guide/PyTorch Installation Guide.md

         │   ├── access_control_test.py
         │   ├── src                         # Source code directory
         │   └── test                        # Directory for storing test cases
-        └── scripts                          # Build and creation directory
+        └── scripts                          # Build and create a directory.
         ```

     2. Obtain the native PyTorch source code from the root directory  **/pytorch**  of the current repository.